 No. An idea is NOT required to participate in the Hult Prize, as the objective is to build the next big start-up, not necessarily to identify it.

 Students.
 The program allows student leaders on campus to organize their own, localized version of the Hult Prize, using a turn-key tool kit.
-Students interested in becoming their campus director should sign up to receive more information.
+Students interested in becoming their Campus Director should sign up to receive more information.

-All Hult Prize @ events for the 2015-2016 cycle must be completed by December 13, 2015.
+All Hult Prize On Campus events for the 2020-2021 cycle must be completed by December 19, 2020.